MaterializeInc/materialize/doc/developer/design/20230110_window_functions.md

 ### Custom datastructures instead of prefix sum

 Instead of relying on DD operators to implement prefix sum, we could create a new DD operator specifically for window functions.
-This new operator would have a specialized data structure inside, e.g., something like a BTreeSet (with some extra info precomputed for the subtree under each node for certain window functions).
+This new operator would have a specialized data structure inside, e.g., something like a BTreeMap (with some extra info precomputed for the subtree under each node for certain window functions).
 When an input element is added/removed, we find it in the data structure in *log p* time, where _p_ is the partition size, traverse the neighborhood of the changed element and update the data structure and the output.
 This might have a serious efficiency advantage over relying on DD's prefix sum.

 Some examples:
 - LAG/LEAD with offset 1 is trivial: we find the changed element (in *log p* time), check just the previous and next element and update the output appropriately.
 - LAG/LEAD with offset _k_: we store the number of elements in each node, and then we are able to navigate _k_ elements back or forward in *log k* time (after finding the changed element in *log p* time).
 (We need two navigations from the changed element to collect the necessary info for updating the output: _k_ elements backward and _k_ elements forward.)
 - LAG/LEAD with IGNORE NULLS: We additionally store the number of non-null elements in the subtree, and then we are able to navigate from the changed element to the target element in *log d* time, where _d_ is the number of rows that we would step from the changed element to the target element if we were to be stepping one-by-one.
 - Window aggregations with a frame size of _k_ with ROWS frame mode: We find the changed element in *log p* time, and then we gather info from and update the previous and next _k_ elements, and emit _~2k_ updates.
 GROUPS frame mode is similar, but more updates and emissions are needed.
+The number of updates and emissions would still be approximately equal to each other.
 RANGE mode is also similar, but instead of stepping _k_ elements, we step until we reach a sufficient offset in the ORDER BY key.
+The number of steps would be similar to the number of updated output elements here too.
+- Window functions with an UNBOUNDED PRECEDING frame: We simply store the actual prefix sum for each element, in addition to the tree data structure.
+(No need to put it inside the tree, can be a separate BTreeMap.)
+The number of elements that need to be updated in this data structure is the same as the number of output elements that are changing.
+- FIRST_VALUE/LAST_VALUE with a frame size of _k_: Each tree node should store the number of elements in its subtree.
+We find the updated element in *log p* steps, and then find the target value in *log k* steps.

+Pros:
+- Efficiency, due to several reasons:
-Importantly, computation times and memory requirements here don't involve the bit length of the input indexes.
+  - Computation times and memory requirements here don't involve the bit length of the input indexes (_b_).
+Instead, the logarithm of the partition sizes (_p_) is involved.
+Having _log p_ instead of _log b_ can often be a factor of several times.

-This sounds tempting due to its efficiency (and simplicity for certain window functions), but there are some drawbacks:
+  - The above _log p_ is hidden inside sequential code (inside the logic of a DD operator instead of calling DD operators), while in the case of prefix sum, there are _log b_ DD operators chained together.
+This means that in the case of prefix sum, the _log b_ is _multiplied_ by an extra logarithmic factor that comes from manipulating arrangements as part of each DD operation.
+- Simplicity. (no need for: a mapping of various types to integers, handling peer groups separately, complicated optimizations to make the performance acceptable)
+- Able to handle peer groups of non-trivial sizes.
+(A peer group is a group of records which agree on both the PARTITION BY key and the ORDER BY key.)
+As discussed in the "Duplicate indexes" section, the prefix sum approach can handle only very small peer groups, because ordering within a peer group has to involve the entire input records, but prefix sum's indexes have to be small, i.e., they can only involve the ORDER BY key.
+A custom tree datastructure would have no trouble ordering by the entire records instead of just the ORDER BY keys.
+- Would work with arbitrary types in the ORDER BY (e.g., string).

+Cons:
-- Partition sizes would not be scalable beyond a single machine, since each partition is stored in a single data structure.
+- Partition sizes would not be scalable beyond a single machine, since each partition is stored in a single instance of the data structure.
 (Contrast this with prefix sum implemented by DD's data-parallel operations.)
 - This approach wouldn't compose nicely with WITH MUTUALLY RECURSIVE.
-DD's prefix sum will be incremental not just with respect to changing input data, but also with respect to changes from one iteration of a recursive query to the next.
+DD's prefix sum would be incremental not just with respect to changing input data, but also with respect to changes from one iteration of a recursive query to the next.
 This is because DD's operations and data structures (arrangements) are written in a way to incrementalize across Timely's complex timestamps (where the timestamps involve source timestamps as well as iteration numbers).
 Our custom data structure would incrementalize only across source timestamps, by simply updating it in-place when a source timestamp closes.
 But between each iteration, it would need to be fully rebuilt.

+*One interesting option would be to allow the user to switch between prefix sum and a custom datastructure rendering*.
+The custom datastructure rendering is fine if 1) partitions won't be larger than, say, 1000000 elements, and 2) WITH MUTUALLY RECURSIVE is not present in the query.
+Maybe both huge partitions and window functions _inside_ WITH MUTUALLY RECURSIVE are rare enough that the default could be the custom datastructure rendering.
+The switching could be realized by a new keyword after the PARTITION BY clause.

 ### Implement Prefix Sum in MIR (involving `LetRec`) instead of a large chunk of custom rendering code